The Environmental Health Study for Western New York

 The Environmental Health Study for Western New York is a prospective cohort study of current and former residents of the City and Town of Tonawanda, and the Town of Grand Island.
 The primary objective of the study is to investigate environmental exposures in relation to health and identify ways to prevent disease in the future.

-Recruitment started in 2018 and we are excited to announce we have over 12,000 participants!
-Follow the progress and get updates with our newsletters, progress reports and meeting minutes, and community resources and workshops.
+Recruitment started in 2018 and we are excited to announce we have over 13,000 participants!
+Follow the progress and get updates with our newsletters, progress reports and meeting minutes, and community resources, workshops.
+Click here to enroll in the study and start the survey.

 About the study